DavidNash2024/Win32xx/samples/MovieShow/Readme.txt

 Start Menu and provide an uninstall file.

-A compiled setup file (SetupMovieShow.exe) is provided on the install folder which installs a 64 bit version of MovieShow.
+A compiled setup file (SetupMovieShow.exe) is provided on the install folder that installs a 64 bit version of MovieShow.

 NSIS is 3rd party software available from: https://sourceforge.net/projects/nsis/